TheAllSeer/FAP/Patch Notes.md

 ## Transactions

 - when tapping a transaction, have it open up in a card. enable editing.
-- enable adding transaction date (have the default be current date).
+- enable changing transaction date when adding transaction (have the default be current date).

 ## Add Transaction